 What will the project cost?

-ExxonMobil Guyana President, Alistair Routledge said the company will spend about US$1 billion on the onshore and offshore pipeline and ancillary infrastructure.
+ExxonMobil Guyana President, Alistair Routledge said the cost amounts to US$1 billion for the onshore and offshore pipeline and ancillary infrastructure.
 Exxon hired a joint venture of Van Oord and Subsea 7 to lay the offshore pipeline.
 For the onshore aspect, Exxon hired a joint venture between the Guyanese-owned GAICO Construction and General Services and the Italian, SICIM.

 The government contracted a US-based group called CH4-Lindsayca to build out the integrated facility at Wales for US$759 million.